Methodology

 Deferred HE offers (including ‘gap year’ students)

-Data on deferred HE entries from Universities & Colleges Admissions Service (UCAS) is no longer incorporated into 16 to 18 destination measures as university entrants after gap years are now captured in the ‘Progression to higher education or training’ measure.
+Data on deferred HE entries from Universities & Colleges Admissions Service (UCAS) are no longer incorporated into 16 to 18 destination measures as university entrants after gap years are now captured in the ‘Progression to higher education or training’ measure.

 Calculation of sustained participation in education destinations